Anup Singh Choudry

-Anup Singh Choudry (born 13 August 1949), is a Ugandan-born Sikh of Punjabi ancestry and a Sikh writer formerly based in the United Kingdom who served as a justice of the High Court of Uganda from 2 May 2008 until 11 August 2014.
+Anup Singh Choudry (born 13 August 1949), is a Ugandan lawyer, justice and writer who served as a justice of the High Court of Uganda from 2 May 2008 until 11 August 2014.

 He was sworn in at a ceremony at the State House in Entebbe before President Yoweri Museveni and Chief Justice Benjamin Odoki.
 He is the first Sikh and Ugandan-born Asian to be appointed to the bench in that country.

-Background & education
+Background and education

 Anup Singh was born on 13 August 1949 to Tarlok Singh and Narinder Kaur in Masaka, Uganda.
-His grandfather Hari Singh, originally from Rawalpindi, India, migrated to Uganda in the early 1900s and served in the then Crown Colony's civil service system.
+His grandfather Hari Singh, originally from Rawalpindi, Punjab Province, British India, migrated to Uganda in the early 1900s and served in the then Crown Colony's civil service system.
 Singh's father too, served in Uganda's Civil Service which he retired from in 1972.

 Singh attended Shimoni Demonstration Primary School and did his secondary school education in both Nyamitanga Secondary School in Mbarara as well as St. Joseph's College Layibi, in Gulu.
 After his education in Uganda, he attended Kings College at the University of London, Corpus Christi College, Cambridge, College of Law Chester and College of Law Guilford.